jlemke/pathfinderProject/Journal.md

 	* Sheet list page works

 Personal accomplishments:
-	* This span of 4 days has been almost entirely spent on this project.
+	* Spent 4 days of work on this project
 	* On 12/5 I worked for almost 14 hours straight (nice)
 	* Learned a ton about hibernate, now I feel smart, so many bugs fixed